Kris Bryant Player Props: Rockies vs. Mets

-On Friday, Kris Bryant (.184 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies face the New York Mets, whose starting pitcher will be Max Scherzer.
-First pitch is at 8:40 PM ET.
+Kris Bryant -- with an on-base percentage of .244 in his past 10 games, 101 points lower than his season-long percentage -- will be in action for the Colorado Rockies against the New York Mets, with Justin Verlander on the mound, on May 27 at 9:10 PM ET.

 Kris Bryant Game Info & Props vs. the Mets